Mohamed-Elbehery/Template-1/README.md

 # Assignment-4

-used a little js for the active class in the navbar
+# used a little js for the active class in the navbar

+# also media queries for big screens but for only new cards and footer margin-left